eh1322005/Who-survives-the-shock/README.md

 # 🏗️ Data Model

-The project follows a dimensional modeling approach using a Star Schema.
+The project follows a dimensional modeling approach using a Galaxy Schema.

 ## Schema